fatih/vim-go/README.md

 ```
 and execute `:PluginInstall` (or `:BundleInstall` for older versions of Vundle)

-Please be sure all necessary binares are installed (such as `gocode`, `godef`,
+Please be sure all necessary binaries are installed (such as `gocode`, `godef`,
-`goimportes`, etc..).
+`goimports`, etc..).
 You can easily install them with the included
 `:GoInstallBinaries`.
 Those binaries will be automatically downloaded and
 installed to your `$GOBIN` environment (if not set it will use `$GOPATH/bin`).
 It requires `git` and `hg` for fetching the individual Go packages.